gpsites/ecosmos.com/articles/god-faith-supernatural.md

 and regularity *as such*.

-When Phil Donahue asked Rand about the Argument from Design, she responded in her characteristic way by cutting right through to the essential issue: "What would a *disorderly *universe would look like?
+When Phil Donahue asked Rand about the Argument from Design, she responded in her characteristic way by cutting right through to the essential issue: "What would a *disorderly *universe look like?
 How could our universe be anything *but *orderly?"

 Let's creep up on this.
 The reason this and the first-cause argument seem to have a lot in common